microsoft/DeepSpeed/docs/_tutorials/onebit-adam.md

 Please note two new parameters `freeze_step` and `cuda_aware` that have been added to support the 1-bit Adam feature.

 `cuda_aware` is used to indicate that the underlying MPI library support CUDA-Aware communication.
-This feature is only supported on systems with InfiniBand interconnect.
+This feature is only supported on systems with InfiniBand interconnect and a CUDA-Aware MPI library like [MVAPICH2-GDR](http://mvapich.cse.ohio-state.edu/userguide/gdr/) or OpenMPI built with CUDA-Aware support.
+Setting `cuda_aware` to False will allow training on Ethernet based systems.
+However, the communication will happen using sender as well as receiver side memory copies between CPU and GPU buffers before and after communication.

 `freeze_step` is the number of warm up steps before 1-bit compression gets applied to the communication.
 In order to determine the number of warm up steps, one strategy is to set 15-25% of the total training steps for a given model.
 If it provides the desired outcome, one can try to extract more performance by reducing the steps systematically.
 In future, we plan to introduce a threshold that can automatically search and decide for the number of warm up steps for different models.
-The examples below have been tuned for the number for warm up steps and the `freeze_step` is set to the best number for you in the corresponding run scripts.
+The examples below have been tuned for the number of warm up steps.
+The `freeze_step` parameter has already been set to the best number we found in the corresponding run scripts.

 ## 1. BingBertSQuAD fine-tuning with 1-bit Adam